 We have the best chocolate cake recipes for you to bake at home – fact.
 Whether you’re after a moist chocolate sponge cake recipe or a rich chocolate fudge cake, we’ve got both classic cakes and show-stopping bakes to make for special occasions (take a look at our favourite chocolate birthday cake).

-From OTT s’mores cake to fallen truffle cake and even a chocolate brownie cake, we have plenty of easy cake recipes to enjoy.
+We have plenty of easy chocolate cake ideas, from chocolate truffle cake, to chocolate mousse cake.
 Here they are, our ultimate favourite chocolate cake recipes…

 S’mores, bonfire-torched marshmallows sandwiched between biscuits with chocolate, are a classic in the US for a reason.
 This recipe mashes up all of those flavours into one seriously epic cake.